ava-labs/avalanche-docs/docs/nodes/run/node-manually.md

 ---
 tags: [Nodes]
 description: The quickest way to learn about Avalanche is to run a node and interact with the network.
-This tutorial demonstrates how to install and run an Avalanche node, and connect to the Avalanche Network.
+This tutorial demonstrates how to install and run an Avalanche node, and connect to the Avalanche Network by compiling a node from source and running it manually.
 sidebar_label: Manually
 pagination_label: Run an Avalanche Node Manually
 sidebar_position: 0